about Sunny Lately

 In these free monthly gatherings, Lately combines group and art therapy techniques to facilitate generative writing workshops that are comfortable and accessible.
 These gatherings allow introverted, neurodivergent, and beginning writers to create, share, and experience community while being psychologically and socially safe at the same time.

 As an organization, Golden Hours is proud to prioritize inclusivity: aiming to debunk the common myth that modern poetry is an inherently white and elitist art-form.
-In fact, the roots of poetry are fundamentally and inarguably punk, ancestral, queer, and revolutionary.
+In fact, the roots of poetry are fundamentally punk, ancestral, queer, and revolutionary.

 Golden Hours workshops are for you if: